Trail running

 Author's recommendation

-Stop by the Alpage de la Peule for a great espresso and delicious cheese.
-Open mid-June through mid-September.
+Make a stop at Alp la Peule to enjoy a good espresso and delicious cheese.
+Open from mid-June to mid-September.

 Technical information